 Fame is fleeting.
 Only twice has someone recognised my voice or name from radio.
 A friend who said I appeared in his nightmare, then woke up to hear my voice on his clock radio.

 And a man at a ceramic tile shop who said he enjoyed the pieces I did with that nice Louise Maher so he gave me a discount.

-Two best newsletters to subscribe to while I’m away.
+The two best Web newsletters to subscribe to while I’m away.

-Marylaine Block, a librarian, “Neat New Stuff I found on the web this week” http://marylaine.com/neatnew.html
+Marylaine Block, a librarian, “Neat New Stuff I found on the web this week” (now gone but archived here)

-Oh, you can check out but you can never leave
+Oh, and you can check out but you can never leave.

 It’s better to burn out then it is to ossify/stiffen/petrify/accrust I reckon.